California Residential

 writing.

-The most common reason for eviction is
+The most common reason for eviction is the

-sort of case is begun with a 3-day notice to
+of case is begun with a

-exact contents of the notice are covered at
+the property.
+The exact contents of the

-an agent for the landlord.
-No particular
+landlord or an agent for the landlord.
+No

-format is required, but we offer a time
+particular format is required, but we offer

-must actually be in default, which means
+The rent must actually be in default, which

-that the notice cannot validly be served
+means that the notice cannot be served

-until the grace period, if any, has
+validly until the grace period, if any, has

 expired.
 There is authority for the